7wilightxdev/flutter-localization-extractor/README.md

 AppLocalization.of(context).helloUsername(username)
 ```

-### 4. Automatically Run flutter gen-l10n
+### 4. Automatically Run Gen Command

-If enabled in the `extract_localization_config.yaml`, the extension will automatically execute `flutter gen-l10n` after updating ARB files.
+If enabled in the `extract_localization_config.yaml`, the extension will automatically execute gen command after updating ARB files.
 This ensures your localization changes are immediately applied.

 ## 📜 License